 Plus washing and labor: €0.24 + €0.03 = €0.27 per glass

-Different brands have different prices per liter.
-Always calculate back to cost per glass.
+Different brands carry different per-liter costs.
+Always calculate back to cost per glass for accurate comparison.

 - Tap water: €0.033